chrisvwx/LLLplus.jl/README.md

    <summary><b>Execution Time results</b> (click for details)</summary>
 <p>

-In the first test we compare the `lll` function from LLLplus, the `l2avx` function in the `src\l2.jl` file in LLLplus, the `lll_with_transform` function from Nemo (which uses FLINT), and the `lll_reduction` function from fplll.
-Nemo and fplll are written by number theorists and are good benchmarks against which to compare.
+In the first test we compare several LLL functions: the `lll` function from LLLplus, the `l2avx` function in the `src\l2.jl` file in LLLplus, the `lll_with_transform` function from [Nemo.jl](https://github.com/Nemocas/Nemo.jl) (which uses FLINT), and the `lll_reduction` function from [fplll](https://github.com/fplll/fplll).
+Nemo is written by number theorists, while fplll is written by lattice cryptanalysis academics; they are good benchmarks against which to compare.
 We first show how the execution time varies as the basis (matrix) size varies over [4 8 16 32 64].
-For each matrix size, 20 random bases are generated using fplll's `gen_qary` function with depth of 25 bits, with the average execution time shown; the `eltype` is `Int64` except for NEMO, which uses GMP (its own `BigInt`); in all cases the `δ=.99`.
+For each matrix size, 20 random bases are generated using fplll's `gen_qary` function with depth of 25 bits, with the average execution time shown; the `eltype` is `Int64` except for NEMO, which can only use GMP (its own `BigInt`); in all cases the `δ=.99`.
 The vertical axis shows execution time on a logarithmic scale; the x-axis is also logarithmic.
 The generally linear nature of the LLL curves supports the polynomial-time nature of the algorithm.
-The `LLLplus.lll` function is slower, while `l2avx` is similar to fplll.
+The `lll` function is slower, while `l2avx` is similar to fplll.
 Though not shown, using bases from `gen_qary` with bit depth of 45 gives fplll a larger advantage.
-This figure was generated using code in `test/timeLLLs.jl`.
+Though the LLLplus functions are not always the fastest, they are in the same ballpark as the C and C++ tools; if this package gets more users, we'll spend more time on speed :-)  This figure was generated using code in `test/timeLLLs.jl`.

 ![Time vs basis size](docs/src/assets/timeVdim_25bitsInt64.png)

-One question that could arise when looking at the plot above is what the quality of the basis is.
+One additional question that could arise when looking at the plot above is what the quality of the basis is.
 In the next plot we show execution time vs the norm of the first vector in the reduced basis, this first vector is typically the smallest; its norm is an rough indication of